pdubroy/tlogger/README.markdown

 of a site is.
 This is useful if the user is willing to reveal the identity of some of the sites they visit, e.g. search engines.

+Log files can be compiled into a higher-level format using the 'tlogger' Python module in the tools directory (or tools/compile.sh, which is a trivial wrapper).